Mike Ford Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.74 team ERA ranks fourth among all league pitching staffs.
+- The Yankees have the third-ranked team ERA among all league pitching staffs (3.70).

-- The Yankees rank 15th in baseball in home runs allowed (79 total, 1.1 per game).
+- Yankees pitchers combine to rank 14th in baseball in home runs surrendered (79 total, 1.1 per game).

+- Brito makes his first start of the season for the Yankees.

 © 2023 Data Skrive.
 All rights reserved.